As winter approaches, it’s essential to know the proper techniques for driving in the snow and in icy conditions.

-The most important thing is to make sure your car is well-prepared and has received proper maintenance, and that you feel confidant getting behind the wheel.
-Remember though, that if you’re truly uncomfortable and can avoid driving, then just stay home and enjoy a day outside of your car.
+The most important thing is to make sure your car is well-prepared and has received proper maintenance, and that you feel confident getting behind the wheel.
+See our post on Common Car Troubles.
+Remember though, that if you’re truly uncomfortable and can avoid driving, then just stay at home and enjoy a day outside of your car.

 Here are some winter driving tips from QA Collision for driving in the snow and ice and in bad weather conditions:

 Your experience driving in the snow will be different depending on what type of vehicle you have; four-wheel drive, rear-wheel drive, or front-wheel drive.
 Each of these will all handle differently in winter.
 See this post by Edmonds, All About Front-, Rear-, Four- and All-Wheel Drive.

 If you need to practice driving in the snow, we recommend visiting an open parking lot after a snowfall and trying some of the techniques listed above to improve your confidence before you head out on the roads.
 This will also familiarize you with the handling capabilities of your vehicle.